 The quiet drive in should tip you off.
-You alone save for the surrounding cypress and wild flowers: this is remote North Central Florida.
-Some liken Cedar Key to yesterday’s Key West with an eclectic arts community, ultra-fresh seafood and natural surrounds.
+You're alone save for the surrounding cypress and wild flowers: this is remote North Central Florida.
+Some liken Cedar Key to yesterday’s Key West with an eclectic arts community, ultra-fresh seafood and natural surroundings.
 Wander around Dock and Second streets, with its galleries, restaurants, the 1859 Island Hotel and a new multi-million-dollar fishing pier.
 The population swells during annual arts and seafood festivals.
 Offshore, the Cedar Keys National Wildlife Refuge captures the essence of the untouched.
 Accessible only by boat, most of its islands grow wild to accommodate nesting birds.
 A 19th-century lighthouse and cemetery are accessible to visitors six times a year.

 “Smithsonian,” “National Geographic Adventure” and “Forbes” magazines have lauded Gainesville’s live-ability.
 Turns out it’s a great place to visit for many of the same reasons: personality-packed districts, plenty of active pursuits and an energy infusion from The University of Florida.
 Queen Anne-style homes and a smattering of revival styles create historic districts and bed-and-breakfast options.
 The Hippodrome State Theatre offers further architectural interests with Corinthian columns erected in 1911.
 Slip onto the UF campus to visit the Samuel P. Harn Museum of Art and the Florida Museum of Natural History.
 Inside the Florida Museum of Natural History are Mammoth and Mastodon skeletons, both discovered in North Florida's Aucilla Riverbed.
 When it’s time to head outside, take your pick of area parklands (descending into a 120-foot-deep sinkhole into a miniature rain forest makes Devil’s Millhopper Geological State Park a must).